"I hear and I forget. I see and I remember.

 What is the cost?

-There is currently no cost to participants.
-However, all students will be expected to commit to attending both 4 hour classes with a parent or guardian and completing a pre- and post-class survey.
+All students will be expected to commit to attending both 4-hour classes and completing a pre- and post-class survey, as well as additional engagement activities.

 For additional information about the class and facility: